 Start the night before by mixing together the following (I use my Beloved Bosch Mixer but you could do it by hand, it will just take a lot more elbow grease the next day when kneading):

-- 2 c. whole grain flour (Find Spelt or Einkorn here)
+- 2 cups whole grain flour (Find Spelt or Einkorn here)

 Let set overnight or at least 7 hours to break down the phytic acid in the grains.